lmagyar/prim-sync/README.md

   --overwrite-destination            don't use temporary files and renaming for failsafe updates - it is faster, but you will definitely shoot yourself in the foot when used with bidirectional sync
   --folder-symlink-as-destination    enables writing and deleting symlinked folders and files in them on the local side - it can make sense, but you will definitely shoot yourself in the foot
   --ignore-locks [MINUTES]           ignore locks left over from previous run, optionally only if they are older than MINUTES minutes
+  --noop                             no-operation, will connect but won't even scan the files - can be used to delete stale locks

 logging:
   -t, --timestamp                    prefix each message with a timestamp